UnknownX7/Sublime-Starbound-Lua-Syntax/README.md

 #### Sublime Text 3
 1. Once you have it installed you will need to disable the default Lua syntax.
 Press <kbd>Shift+Ctrl+P</kbd> again.
 2. Type `disable` and press enter.
 3. Type `lua` and press enter.
-(If you have any other Lua syntaxes you will need to disable them also or else their autocompletions and snippets will be shown)
+(If you have any other Lua syntaxes you will need to disable them also or else their autocompletions and snippets will be shown.)

-### Manual Install:
+### Manual Installation:
-1. Download this Git Repository as a `.zip` file.
+1. Download this Git Repository's master branch as a `.zip` file.
+(Or you can download the latest [release](https://github.com/UnknownX7/Sublime-Starbound-Lua-Syntax/releases).)
 2. Navigate to `Preferences > Browse Packages...`.
 3. Put the folder from the `.zip` into the location that was opened.
 4. Restart Sublime.